 You can tie your own Squamish Poacher using orange and hot red bucktail.
 Accentuate this with some pearl flash, copper wire for the rib, and clear green bead eyes.

-Rig it up on a sinking line in the colder weather to get down to the steelhead, or fish it higher in the water column depending on what the steelhead are doing.
+Rig it up on a fly fishing sinking line in the colder weather to get down to the steelhead, or fish it higher in the water column depending on what the steelhead are doing.
 Either way, it’s one of the top steelhead flies for all seasons.

 Veteran fly fisher, Tyler Kushnir, came up with the Raging Prawn as a prawn steelhead fly variation.
 It’s a killer fly that you can use to fly fish steelhead come sun or rain, winter or summer.
 Whatever the conditions are, it seems that steelhead can’t resist this distinctive pattern.

 If you want to have a go at fly tying your own Raging Prawn, you’ll need a short shank straight eye bait hook in size 4 – 6.
 Team this with natural peccary hair for the feelers, orange thread, soft orange tubing, and pheasant rump hackle.
 Use orange marabou for the wing and orange budding for the body.
 You can also use a steelhead jig as it’s also effective for steelhead fly fishing.

 This bright fly stands out even in dirty water, making it one of the flies steelhead will chase when visibility is low.